Chapter Activity Reports

 Mu Lambda, University of Colorado Denver

-- Co-hosting CU Denver GIS Symposium
+- Co-hosted CU Denver GIS Symposium;

 Mu Psi, United Arab Emirates University